 Cleveland Police Helicopter Tracker

-Refurbishment cost $3.5M taxpayer money for two helicopters
+Refurbishment cost $3.5M spent to refurbish two helicopters

-Night flights 65% of flights happen after 7 PM
+Evening & night 65% of flights after 7 PM

-Noise level ~82 dB at ground level WHO safe limit is 40 dB →
+Noise at ground level ~82 dB at typical patrol altitude WHO nighttime limit: 40 dB →

 Where they fly